 What was the value of the average payout for whiplash 2012?

 The average payout for whiplash 2012 varies, depending on the severity of the injuries sustained.
 For minor whiplash, the average payout fell between £850 and £5,000.
 For moderate whiplash injuries associated with a long recovery period, the average payout fell within a higher bracket of £5,000 to £8,750.

 How can I find out more about whiplash claims?

-The Accident Advice Helpline has over ten years’ experience of providing advice on whiplash injury claims.
-To find out more about making a personal injury claim on a 100% no win no fee basis, contact our Freephone helpline or use our compensation calculator.
+Accident Advice Helpline has over ten years’ experience of providing advice on whiplash injury claims.
+To find out more about making a personal injury claim on a 100% no win no fee* basis, contact our freephone helpline on 0800 689 0500 or use our compensation calculator.